 In its 1913 Encyclopedia, Catholics honestly admit that the history of the relic can only be traced back to around 1360 A.D. (article "The Holy Shroud of Turin")!
 In a Catholic approved book titled "Relics" it states, "Its existence before then (before the 14th century) is not definitely recorded . . ."
 (Relics, Joan Carrol Cruz, 1984, page 46).
 How could the most widely known relic in Christendom just "pop up" more than thirteen centuries after Christ’s death?
 The history behind its roughly 2,000 mile (3,200+ kilometer) journey from Israel to a tiny northern French village remains a mystery.

-The second of the Ten Commandments, given directly by God, states the following.
+The second of the Ten Commandments, given directly by God, states that humans are NOT to make any idols, for the purpose of worship, representing anything He has created (Exodus 20:4 - 5).

 Idolatry is far more than creating an idol for worshipping a false pagan deity.
 The intent of the commandment was also to prohibit the use of images, icons and relics (e.g. the linen at Turin) as an aid to worshipping the TRUE God, as most Biblical commentaries agree (emphasis added).